oam-dev/rudr/docs/tutorials/deploy_openfaas_workload.md

               value: 2
 ```

+It will set OpenFaaS workload to have at least 2 replicas.
 After change the Application Configuration yaml file, apply it.

 ```
 $ kubeclt apply -f examples/openfaasapp.yaml